ggez/ggez/README.md

 # Features

-* Filesystem abstraction that lets you load resources from folders or (eventually) zip files
+* Filesystem abstraction that lets you load resources from folders or zip files
 * Hardware-accelerated rendering of bitmaps
 * Playing and loading sounds through SDL2_mixer
 * TTF font rendering through SDL2_ttf, as well as (eventually) bitmap fonts.